EASTLAND CENTER

 Macy's shuttered their EASTLAND store on March 19, 2017, followed by Target, whose store went dark on February 3, 2018.
 Burlington (Coat Factory) followed suit and pulled up stakes in April 2018.
 This left just one anchor -Shoppers World- to sustain the mall, whose occupancy rate had fallen to thirty-nine percent.

 By 2021, EASTLAND CENTER was virtually vacant.
 Its new owner, NorthPoint Development, drew up plans to shutter and demolish the entire shopping center and replace it with over one million square feet of industrial and warehouse structures.
-The three-building redevelopment came with a 94.2 million dollar price tag.
 The final EASTLAND stores went dark in January 2022.
-Demolition of the sixty-five-year-old retail complex began soon after.
+Demolition of the sixty-five-year-old retail complex commenced in April.

 Sources: